robfatland/zero2x/Z2JH/README.md

    --output table
 ```

 This runs for a few minutes.
-Running as **`Owner`** with no policy restrictions in place on this subscription
+Run as **`Owner`** with no policy restrictions in place on this subscription
-allow this to go smoothly.
-In the process this creates a new resource group so that now the command
+and it should go smoothly.
+This procedure creates a new resource group.
+Verify by issuing:

 ```
 az group list --output table
 ```

-returns both `r5-rg` and the new one: `MC_r5-rg_r5_westus`.
-The name of the new RG is an amalgam of the original resource group
+This returns both `r5-rg` and `MC_r5-rg_r5_westus`.
+The name of this new RG is an amalgam of the original
-name and the name of the AKS cluster and the region.
+resource group name, the name of the AKS cluster and the region.

-Now we turn to the kubernetes control system `kubectl`: Already installed on the Azure interactive shell.
+Now we are done with the variables we have set to this point.
+We now turn to the kubernetes control system `kubectl`
+and the `helm` configuration manager.
+Both are already installed on the Azure interactive shell.
 We need
-operating credentials; so `next07.creds` reads:
+operating credentials; so run a second `az aks` command:

 ```